Skip to content

 Why now

+The market has structurally tilted against knowledge workers.
 Analysts increasingly describe the conditions facing college-educated professionals in 2024–2026 as a “white-collar recession,” despite broader economic resilience.
 Hiring of high-earning professionals dropped to its lowest level since 2014.
 US job vacancies slid to 7.6 million by December 2024, the weakest level since late 2020.
 Average monthly job growth fell to about 203,000 over the trailing twelve months, down sharply from the post-pandemic rebound.
-Applications surged far faster than openings, shifting bargaining power decisively toward employers who now impose stricter requirements, run longer interview processes, and feel less urgency to make offers.
+Applications surged far faster than openings, shifting bargaining power decisively toward employers.
+The Robert Walters Global Jobs Index reveals gut-wrenching volatility: professional vacancies in January 2025 were 54% higher than December 2024, then dropped 8.3% in February 2025.
+Technology, media, and energy saw contraction in white-collar postings.
+Global unemployment may look stable at 190–200 million, but that headline masks the reality: white-collar roles in technology and corporate services are under more pressure than blue-collar work.
+The middle class is being squeezed from both sides.

 Professionals navigating this need more than listings.
 They need intelligence.
 They need context.
 They need a system that adapts as fast as the market does.